pct-code/py-hplc/docs/index.rst

-Welcome to the documentation for py-mx-hplc!
+Welcome to the documentation for py-hplc!
 =============================================

 This package encapsulates a serial connection with the commands available on SSI-Teledyne Next Generation HPLC pumps.